This page has been updated for 2018 taxes and may not apply to previous years.

 - Interest and dividends

 - Retirement income

 - Social Security Disability Income (SSDI)

 - Unemployment benefits

-Please note that this is an incomplete list meant to provide some context or idea of what is or isn’t treated as earned income.
-Refer to Form 1040 instructions to help you figure out what income you need to report on your tax return.
+Please note that this is an incomplete list meant to provide some common examples of what is or isn’t treated as taxable income.
+The IRS provides more detailed information on the different kinds of taxable income in Publication 525.